 But that still doesn’t answer why moon jelly venom is so variable in terms of human envenomation.
 I do have a couple of ideas based on other venomous animals.
 It could be due to the size of the jellies, which may represent a shift in diet from small zooplankton to larger, vertebrate prey.
 This has been shown to occur in other venomous animal, like snakes and spiders, which shift their venoms as they switch prey types.
 And it would make sense based on the two medical cases described above.
 In fact, Simmons et al (2014) suggests that larger jellies may have larger stinging cells, which may deliver more venom.
 But another study on Old World (Red Sea) and New World (Chesapeake Bay) Aurelia found that the Old World species were more toxic than their New World counterparts.
 So maybe it isn’t size, but specific species or subspecies in certain areas.
 Or maybe there is something about the different locations that is shifting venoms to greater potency.
 But what is it about their local environments that causes this difference, especially towards humans?
 Perhaps there is simply a difference in ecological and environmental conditions that cues for more potency.
 Maybe there is also a genetic component that makes these particular animals more toxic.

 Not only is the release of a jellyfish genome a huge advance for evolutionary genomics, but also towards a better understanding of a commonly problematic species in our oceans.
 A. aurita (and other Aurelia species) are often responsible for major infrastructure disruptions, including shutting down nuclear power plants (e.g. CBC News).
 A reference genome allows ecological researchers to do population and environmental studies, which can be complimented with genetic work.
-A genome acts like a huge platform on which to overlay gene expression data (transcriptomes).
+A genome acts like a huge platform to overlay gene expression data (called transcriptomes).
 Plenty can be done without a genome (there is TONS of research on a multitude of animals that don’t have a reference genome), but it does make it easier and more reliable for some experiments, such as looking at how different environmental conditions affect jellyfish reproduction and blooming behavior.
 A genome is also useful for telling you what genes are close to another, which can be very helpful if you are trying to understand what genetic cues match to certain genes.
 Often gene expression data can not give you that answer directly.
 Further research may also help us understand the genetic mechanisms behind large bloom events, leading to more robust methods for predicting these behaviors.
 We do not currently have good ways to manage moon jelly blooms.

 Though, some have suggested jellyfish consumption may be a good option.
 If you can’t beat it, eat it!
 Right?
 Researchers in Denmark have developed ways to prepare “jellyfish chips” as a more palatable way to consume jellies (see my article on the KU EEB Outreach blog), though jellyfish have been consumed for decades already in asian cultures.
 It is unlikely that our own consumption of jellies will aid in the potential (though unsubstantiated) rise of jellies in the oceans.